szerhusenBC/jwt-spring-security-demo/README.md

 You can find a reference of all application properties [here](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).

+##Docker
+This project has a docker image.
+You can find it at [https://hub.docker.com/r/hubae/jwt-spring-security-demo/](https://hub.docker.com/r/hubae/jwt-spring-security-demo/).

 ##External resources

 Dan Vega (https://twitter.com/therealdanvega) created a video that explained this project quite fine.
 Thanks to him!